SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 Notice that the constructor takes the queue name as a argument.
 Depending on the broker implementation, the admin template may provide methods for generating a uniquely named queue.
 Such queues can be useful as a "reply-to" address or in other *temporary* situations.
-For that reason, the 'exclusive' and 'autoDelete' properties of an auto-generated queue would both be set to 'true'.
+For that reason, the `IsExclusive` and `IsAutoDelete` properties of an auto-generated queue would both be set to `true`.

 ### IBinding